Hans Jeschonnek: General Staff

 On 20 April 1937 Jeschonnek was promoted to Oberstleutnant (lieutenant colonel) and entered the Ministry of Aviation (Reichsluftfahrtministerium) as Chief of Branch 1 of the General Staff.
 Jeschonnek was a protégé of Walther Wever chief of staff in the Oberkommando der Luftwaffe (High Command of the Air Force).
 Wever designated him as his successor and Chief of the Luftwaffe Operations Staff in case of mobilisation in 1936.
 Wever recognised his intelligence and talent; Jeschonnek was considered the "wunderkind" of the General Staff.
 Wever, having had no plans in place for an early death, died in an air crash in June 1936.
 Jeschonnek had nearly completed his tutelage under Wever, a gifted staff officer, in the area of leadership, training and organisation.
 In the reorganisation following Wever's death, Jeschonnek became the chief of the Luftwaffe Operations Staff on 1 February 1938 and was promoted to Oberst (colonel) in November.
 At 39, the seniority of this rank was unusual in a peacetime professional military.
 Hitler's insistence on a rapid build-up created unique opportunities for early promotion.

 Jeschonnek played a peripheral part in the political intrigues in the Luftwaffe.
-In 1937, then-chief of staff, Albert Kesselring, left office after battling with Erhard Milch.
+In 1937, then-chief of staff, Albert Kesselring, left office after battling with Milch.
 The latter began a campaign after Wever's death to place most of the functions and commands under his jurisdiction to become de facto chief of staff.
 On 1 June 1937 chief personnel officer Hans-Jürgen Stumpff replaced Kesselring.
 Stumpff fought against Milch's power-grabbing and on 6 December 1937 he sent a memorandum to Göring, complaining the General Staff and Milch's offices were issuing directives without consultation.
 He called the lack of a demarcation line in the chain of command "damaging and unacceptable."

-Stumpf argued for Milch to lead procurement, technical matters and production while the General Staff governed field commands, war planning, training and operations while Milch proposed creating two commands with equal footing in a calculated move to undermine the chief of staff.
+Stumpff argued for Milch to lead procurement, technical matters and production while the General Staff governed field commands, war planning, training and operations while Milch proposed creating two commands with equal footing in a calculated move to undermine the chief of staff.
 Jeschonnek opposed his superior in favour of Milch.
 In a memo to Göring in January 1938, Jeschonnek said the General Staff should be "free of ballast", kept small and concerned only with operational level matters.
-Jeschonnek's proposals were anathema to Wever's vew on supply and maintenance: "Do not say — That is not the General Staff's work."
-Göring ignored Stumpf and in February 1938 created the post of General Inspector of the Luftwaffe to report directly to him and supervise the ten air force directorates.
-The directorates were permitted to report to Stumpf on supply-maintenance matters.
+Jeschonnek's proposals were anathema to Wever's view on supply and maintenance: "Do not say — That is not the General Staff's work."
+Göring ignored Stumpff and in February 1938 created the post of General Inspector of the Luftwaffe to report directly to him and supervise the ten air force directorates.
+The directorates were permitted to report to Stumpff on supply-maintenance matters.